 Assess The Deeper Damage

-Once you’ve finished cleaning the immediate mess, asses the deeper damage.
+Once you’ve finished cleaning the immediate mess, assess the deeper damage.
 In many cases, the urine will soak through the carpet to the padding and sub-floor.
 A surface cleaning will not reach these areas.
 If you still suspect there is a deeper mess after you’ve finished cleaning, you need to call in back-up.
 A pet urine removal expert such as Southside Chem-Dry will be able to remove the deeper stain.
-A professional cleaning can also remove bacteria and allergens, allowing you to avoid unfortunate health problems.
+A professional cleaning can also remove dust and drit, allowing you to avoid unfortunate health problems.

 Take Preventative Measures